PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 install arbitrary nupkgs that may only contain an assembly the user wants to use in their script.

-For each repository, if the local cache does not exist, the cmdlet will call `Update-PSResourceCache` first and then attempt a search.
-However, this cmdlet does not update the cache if one exists.

 A `-Version` paramter will accept a string of a [Nuget version range syntax](https://docs.microsoft.com/en-us/nuget/reference/package-versioning#version-ranges-and-wildcards).

 A `-Prerelease` switch will allow include prerelease resources in the results.